splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 You can also set the following configuration options to complete the integration:

-- Select Amazon Web Services (AWS) regions to collect data from.
+- Select the :ref:`AWS regions <aws-regions>` to collect data from.
 - Activate the ingestion of metrics through polling or streaming.
 - Decide whether to process information about application logs.